Architectural Technology

 Degrees Awarded

-The most common degree types awarded to students graduating in Architectural Technology are Associates Degree, Bachelors Degree, and 1 to 2 Year Postsecondary Certificate.
+The most common degree types awarded to students graduating in Architectural Technology are Associates Degree, Certificate of at least 1 but less than 2 academic years, and Bachelors Degree.

 View Data